TuringLang/Turing.jl/docs/src/guide.md

 Note: As a sanity check, the expectation of `s` is 49/24 (2.04166666...) and the expectation of `m` is 7/6 (1.16666666...).

-Inference methods are functions which take the probabilistic program as one of the arguments.
+We can perform inference by using the `sample` function, the first argument of which is our probabalistic program and the second of which is a sampler.
+More information on each sampler is located in the [API](api.md).

 ```julia
 #  Run sampler, collect results.